 Apply tags to sensitive datasets so that they can be easily discovered, identified and handled appropriately.
-Tags can be used to improve search and support fine-grained access controls including Attribute-based access controls (ABAC) which is in preview.
+Tags can be automatically applied via Lakehouse Monitoring, and can be used to support fine-grained access controls including Attribute-based access controls (ABAC) which is in preview.